-A fourth-generation Japanese American, Vince Schleitwiler was raised in Chicago's Rogers Park neighborhood, and received his PhD in English from the University of Washington.
+A fourth-generation Japanese American, Vince Schleitwiler was raised in Chicago's Rogers Park neighborhood, and currently makes his home in Seattle’s Beacon Hill.
 His first book, Strange Fruit of the Black Pacific: Imperialism's Racial Justice and Its Fugitives (NYU Press, 2017), explores the intersecting migrations of Japanese Americans, Filipinos, and African Americans across US imperial domains, from the 1890s to the 1940s.
-His scholarship in Asian American, African American, and comparative ethnic studies has been published in African American Review, Amerasia Journal, and Comparative Literature, among others.
-His current research projects include a second monograph, provisionally titled “Racial Difference beyond White Supremacy: From Afro-Asia to Outer Space”; coediting of a recovered photo-text manuscript on post-World War II Japanese American Chicago; and a book chapter on black transpacific culture, circa 1900-1910, forthcoming in Cambridge University Press’s African American Literature in Transition series.
-His public scholarship work includes collaborating with artist Rea Tajiri on her multisite public installation, “Wataridori: Birds of Passage” (May 2018, Philadelphia); contributing essays and research for a web-based project on Japanese American heritage on Vashon Island, for the Washington Trust for Historic Preservation; and City of Refuge, a set of serial essays he produced as a Scholar-in-Residence at the Center for Art and Thought.
-He has worked as an arts consultant and as a development executive in independent film, and his journalism has appeared in the International Examiner, FILMMAKER, and the Village Voice, among others.
-Before returning to UW, he taught at Williams College and the University of Southern California.
+His scholarship has been published in African American Review, Amerasia Journal, and Comparative Literature, among others.
+His current research projects include a second monograph, “From Afro-Asia to Outer Space: Racial Difference Beyond White Supremacy”; coediting of a recovered photo-text manuscript on post-World War II Japanese American Chicago; and a book chapter on black transpacific culture, circa 1900-1910, for Cambridge University Press’s African American Literature in Transition series.